-The caveat to cooking lactarius and preserving in jars, from my experience, is that the mushrooms develop a sort of mucilage, which makes them pretty slimy when preserved in their own juice.
+The caveat to cooking lactarius and preserving in jars, from my experience, is that the mushrooms develop a sort of mucilage, which makes them pretty slimy when preserved in their own juice and stuffed tightly in a jar.
 Honey mushrooms and amanitas do this too, and I’ve found give off much more of the stuff than lactarius, but it’s still there nonetheless.

 In a nutshell, I wanted to preserve lactarius indigo in a tasty way, and keep it’s blue color, but I also didn’t want it to be slimy.
 After a couple experiments I got the result I wanted.